WakiMak/trentent.github.io-forked/_posts/2016-08-23-using-controlup-to-launch-a-citrix-application-published-on-a-server.md

   - Citrix
   - ControlUp
   - scripting
-  - XenApp
+  - &
 ---
-Occasionally, we have Citrix servers that &#8216;die&#8217; in a peculiar way. Â What happens may vary when they die but the usual symptoms are something like:
+Occasionally, we have Citrix servers that 'die' in a peculiar way. Â What happens may vary when they die but the usual symptoms are something like:

   1. The server is still somewhat responsive. Â It responds to pings, RPC requests (tasklist /s %servername%)
   2. The server is not responsive. Â You cannot RDP to it, console CTRL-ALT-DEL fails, etc.

-This is frustrating because the services appear to be operating so the Citrix server will say, &#8220;hey, I&#8217;m working! Â I can take sessions!&#8221; Â And usually these servers won&#8217;t have any sessions because logons actually fail so their &#8220;XenApp Server Load&#8221; is low, so its priority for sessions to be directed to it is higher! Â So how do we detect these servers with these issues? Â Unfortunately, I haven&#8217;t seen any events in the Event Viewer or anything that stands out to search and find these troublesome servers. Â Using ControlUp, sometimes it&#8217;s obvious because that troublesome server will have a much lower session count than other servers or something else is at fault and triggers the &#8216;Stress Level&#8217; to go critical. Â But these flags don&#8217;t usually exist if the problem has just occurred, they usually are more visible after time has passed.
+This is frustrating because the services appear to be operating so the Citrix server will say, "hey, I'm working! Â I can take sessions!" Â And usually these servers won't have any sessions because logons actually fail so their "& Server Load" is low, so its priority for sessions to be directed to it is higher! Â So how do we detect these servers with these issues? Â Unfortunately, I haven't seen any events in the Event Viewer or anything that stands out to search and find these troublesome servers. Â Using ControlUp, sometimes it's obvious because that troublesome server will have a much lower session count than other servers or something else is at fault and triggers the 'Stress Level' to go critical. Â But these flags don't usually exist if the problem has just occurred, they usually are more visible after time has passed.

-Our helpdesk asked if there was a way they could test servers to help pinpoint a troublesome one. Â I came up with a &#8220;Script-based Action&#8221; that targets a specific Citrix server and lists all published applications on that server. Â You then select the application and it generates a ICA file and tries to launch it. Â You need to have permission to the application on Citrix and Powershell remoting enabled on the XenApp servers/ZDC&#8217;s . Â So if your a Citrix admin and PS Remoting is enabled this script will work out of the box.
+Our helpdesk asked if there was a way they could test servers to help pinpoint a troublesome one. Â I came up with a "Script-based Action" that targets a specific Citrix server and lists all published applications on that server. Â You then select the application and it generates a ICA file and tries to launch it. Â You need to have permission to the application on Citrix and Powershell remoting enabled on the & servers/ZDC's . Â So if your a Citrix admin and PS Remoting is enabled this script will work out of the box.

-However,Â I tried to make the script dynamic so you could query the XenApp servers from a standalone server without installingÂ Citrix Powershell SDK locally. Â To do this I use PowerShell remoting so you need to have [PowerShell remoting enabled](https://technet.microsoft.com/en-us/library/hh849694.aspx) on your Citrix servers in your environment. Â Secondly, if you have &#8216;lower&#8217; privilege users you need to grant them the ability to connect to the servers via PowerShell remoting (by default only Administrators have access). Â [To grant them access you need to do the following](https://blogs.msdn.microsoft.com/powershell/2009/11/22/you-dont-have-to-be-an-administrator-to-run-remote-powershell-commands/):
+However,Â I tried to make the script dynamic so you could query the & servers from a standalone server without installingÂ Citrix Powershell SDK locally. Â To do this I use PowerShell remoting so you need to have [PowerShell remoting enabled](https://technet.microsoft.com/en-us/library/hh849694.aspx) on your Citrix servers in your environment. Â Secondly, if you have 'lower' privilege users you need to grant them the ability to connect to the servers via PowerShell remoting (by default only Administrators have access). Â [To grant them access you need to do the following](https://blogs.msdn.microsoft.com/powershell/2009/11/22/you-dont-have-to-be-an-administrator-to-run-remote-powershell-commands/):

 <pre class="lang:ps decode:true">Set-PSSessionConfiguration -Name Microsoft.PowerShell32 -showSecurityDescriptorUI -Confirm:$false
 Set-PSSessionConfiguration -Name Microsoft.PowerShell -showSecurityDescriptorUI -Confirm:$false